RobertJansson/Quiz/README.md

 AQuiz.java  - One Quiz, representing the Question, correct answer and all possible answers.<br>
 FileImport.java - Load a new set of quiz from file.
 See example file.
 <p>
-Note: First line = Question, Second line = Correct answer, then all bogous answers (viewer will adapt to max 6).<br>
+Note: First line = Question, Second line = Correct answer, then all bogous answers (viewer adapt to max 5).<br>
 Empty line is divider and lines starting with "//" are skipped.<br>

 <p><b>Exceptions</b><br>